 Broadway found other pursuits to bring him joy and satisfaction.
 He adored learning about the history of Trinidad.
 He found he loved to collect insect specimens.
 He helped found the Trinidad Field Naturalists' Club.
 Despite Hart's limitations, Walter Broadway truly mastered the art of plant collecting.

-Broadway took the chance to get away from the day to day with Hart when the curator of the Botanic Gardens in Grenada opened up.
-It was there, that he started collecting for private herbariums.
+Broadway took the chance to get away from day to day with Hart when the curator of the Botanic Gardens in Grenada opened up.
+It was there that he started collecting for private herbariums.
 It didn't make him rich, but it helped alleviate his frequent financial difficulties.

 Broadway spent over a decade in Grenada before heading to neighboring Tobago.
 By 1908, Hart had been forced to retire.
 Broadway resumed collecting with great zeal; he even sent mosses to Elisabeth Britton.